Weight Watchers, now known as WW, is one of the most popular weight-loss programs in the world.

 Instead, Noom colour codes foods according to its nutrients and calories.
 The colour codes include:

-- Green code which is for fruit and vegetables, wholegrains and foods low in saturated fats
+- Green code which is for fruit and vegetables, whole grains and foods low in saturated fats

-- Yellow code is for lean meats, eggs and avocados
+- Yellow code is for lean meats, eggs, and avocados

-You are educated and your progress is monitored with a health coach every week and your weight is taken every day to show weight fluctuations for a more accurate read.
+You are educated and your progress is monitored with a personal coach every week and your weight is taken every day to show weight fluctuations for a more accurate read.
 You can eat anything you like from each colour code but you are encouraged to eat certain foods in moderation through coaching and education.